Legal

 Civil Penalties and Remediation Liability

 "Property owners often assume criminal liability only applies to contractors, but federal law holds the owner accountable.
-If you own a building and you skip the required asbestos inspection, or you knowingly hire an unlicensed abatement company to save money, you are committing a federal crime.
+If you own a building and you skip the required ACM inspection, or you knowingly hire an unlicensed abatement company to save money, you are committing a federal crime.
 I have seen clients receive prison sentences while the contractors plea down.
 The owner bears final responsibility."

 How Does the EPA Enforce Asbestos Removal Regulations?